mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 - **Result**: I finally [finished the post](/nix-fuzz-testing-1/), but it didn't get much traction.
 - **Grade**: A

+## Easing back into work

+One new change is that my wife offered to

+## Am I over-investing in blog posts?

 I feel a bit conflicted about this post.
 Writing the post taught me a lot about Nix and fuzz testing, but I spent longer than I expected writing it.
 At first, I thought, "Oh, I can do a quick writeup in a few hours about what I did here," but I ended up spending 20+ hours on it.

 I used to have a bad habit of feeling like once I learned something difficult, I absolutely had to write a blog post explaining it even if the audience for article was tiny or if I had no way of reaching readers.
 Previous examples include ["Hiring Content Writers: A Guide for Small Businesses"](/hiring-content-writers/) (there's an audience, but I don't have a good way of reaching them) and ["Retrofitting Apps for Cloud Storage with Zero Code Changes"](/retrofit-docker-gcs/) (too niche to be worth it).